alex-ball/HowTo-DataImpact/how-to-measure-impact.md

     It may also attract more prestige for the data and inspire more confidence among potential reusers.

-For more information on choosing a repository, please see the DCC guide ‘Where to Keep your Data: Key Considerations’ [@whyte2015wtk].
+For more guidance on choosing a repository, please see the DCC checklist ‘Where to Keep your Data: Key Considerations’ [@whyte2015wtk].

 \marginbox\framed